sadhanaavasarala/learning-library/articles/solution-engineering-natd/README.md

 ## Technical Question and Answer Interview

 During this section of the interview we will ask technical questions based on your experience, and our requirements of the Solution Engineering position.
 We hope to gain a better understanding of your development expertise, your understanding of development methodologies, and your experience with various programming languages and open source tools and frameworks.

-<a name="Management-Interview"></a>

-## Management Interview

-During this section of the interview, you will meet with a member of the Solution Engineering leadership, during which time we hope to learn more about you and your interest in the Solution Engineering position at Oracle.

-<a name="Visual-Aids"></a>

 ## Visual Aids